rn-kay99/hunflair_tagger/README.md

 ## Utils
 The `/utils` directory contains Python scripts and helper functions specifically designed to process the corpus and prepare the data for training the NER model.
 Here are the main components:
 - `fine_grained_corpus_parser.py`: This script takes an annotated corpus as input and uses regular expressions to parse the corpus, extracting fine-grained annotations.
+Used to create the fine-grained versions of the corpora specified in `/data`.
-- `merge_fine_grained_entities.py`: The script merges the fine-grained entities.
+- `merge_fine_grained_entities.py`: This script merges the fine-grained entities.
+- `clean_prediction.py`: Removes empty annotations.
+- `evaluate_prediction.py`: Evaluates a model prediction with the gold file.

 ## Results
 The models BILSTM-CRF, BioLinkBERT and fine-grained BioLinkBERT were trained and tested on the three corpora, with the following results.